 Hey, fellow pet lovers!

-Today is National Puppy Day so I thought I would write a post that talks all about all this wonderful day, our worldwide love for puppies, how this great day came to be?
-And I plan to briefly touch on the unfortunate reality and horrors of puppy mills worldwide.
-It really feels like so long ago that Nia and little Lily where pups as they grow up way too fast…
+Today is National Puppy Day, so I thought I would write a post that talks about this beautiful canine caring day, our universal love for puppies and how this great day came to be?
+I also plan to briefly touch on the unfortunate reality and horrors of the many puppy mills worldwide and a few telltale signs to watch out for when buying a puppy.
+Lastly, I want to mention my two gorgeous girls who were once puppies, though it feels like so long ago that Nia and little Lily where pups as they grow up way too fast.

 Let’s jump straight into today’s post and learn all about National Puppy Day 2019!